 - 1. Bureau members will be aware that under Rule 5.6.1(c) the Bureau has a duty to ensure that there is a period of time available for Members' Business at each meeting of the Parliament. - 2.
 This paper is circulated with the Bureau papers each week, and provides Bureau members with an updated list of motions lodged each week for Members Business debate.
 The paper will also provide Bureau members with a record of Members Business debates throughout the session, and the number and frequency of such debates that each party has had. - 3.
-Bureau members may wish to note for information that the rota for Members' Business from 14 September to the October recess is as follows -
+Bureau members may wish to note for information that the rota for Members' Business until the end of the calendar year is as follows -